Major Benefits of Diaton Tonometer:

 - No need to take out Contacts or Scleral lenses (Only with Diaton)

 - Safe: No risk of infecting or scratching cornea (safer vs other methods)

 - Cost efficient: No consumables (no need to purchase replacement tips, probes or covers, etc.)

-- Latex-free, handheld, non-contact, portable, pen-like device
+- Latex-free, handheld, non-contact, portable, pen-like tonometer

 - No sterilization (just alcohol swab is used to wipe off the tip)